Codernointed/Flutter-Django/README.md

 # Authenticate

-A new Flutter project created with FlutLab - https://flutlab.io
+A Flutter project testing the interaction between Django Backend with Flutter, through API calls.
 ## Getting Started

 A few resources to get you started if this is your first Flutter project: